Assembling BERT

 document_embeddings = embeddings[:, 0, :] # shape is (B, E)

-The torch.no_grad context manager tells PyTorch that we want to ignore gradient calculations in our forward pass of the model.
+context manager tells PyTorch that we want to ignore gradient calculations in our forward pass of the model.
 If you're familiar with the basics of machine learning, you'll know that the training step involves a process called backpropagation that uses the gradients of each parameter to iteratively update the model.
 However, since we're not training the model, we can safely skip this step for better performance.
 We're effectively putting the model in "inference mode".

-Then we can run the model!
-We pass in and unpack the model_inputs dictionary that we generated earlier, which contains the token IDs for each document in the batch (and the other tensors used for padding and attention).
+dictionary that we generated earlier, which contains the token IDs for each document in the batch (and the other tensors used for padding and attention).
 The model outputs a tuple whose first element contains the embeddings for each token in the input.
-The shape of this tensor is (B,L,E)(B, L, E), where BB is the batch size, LL is the number of tokens in each document, and EE is the embedding dimension.
+The shape of this tensor is , where is the batch size, is the number of tokens in each document, and is the embedding dimension.

-Since we're interested in document embeddings, we need to extract the first token embedding corresponding to the special [CLS] token for each document in the batch.
-This is the first element of the second dimension of the tensor, which we can extract using the [:, 0, :] indexing syntax.
-The shape of the resulting 2-dimensional tensor is (B,E)(B, E), where BB is the batch size and EE is the embedding dimension.
+token for each document in the batch.
+This is the first element of the second dimension of the tensor, which we can extract using the [:, 0, :]

 End-to-End BERT

 That's it — we are now able to run our BERT model on multiple documents and extract the outputs.
 Let's put it all together in a single end-to-end function and test it out on some documents.
-This function will take a list of documents as input and return the 2-dimensional tensor of document embeddings with shape (B,E)(B, E).
+This function will take a list of documents as input and return the 2-dimensional tensor of document embeddings with shape .

 def generate_bert_embeddings(documents: list[str], tokenizer: BertTokenizer, model: BertModel) -> torch.Tensor: